CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     For this you can use a tool like [Postman](https://www.getpostman.com/).
     Or if you don't feel like biting that off just now, MDWHub's System tab has a Messaging feature where you can submit simple HTTP requests.

+  - Whatever submit mechanism you use, post a request something like this:
+    ```json
+    {
+      "title": "This is a good bug",
+      "description": "Whatever that means"
+    }
+    ```
     Here's what a request and response look like when submitted through MDWHub:
     ![post bug](../images/post-bug.png)

-    Something important to point out about our development cycle: Notice that we didn't perform any compilation step on our java source assets.
+    Something to point out about our development cycle: Notice that we didn't perform any compilation step on our java source assets.
     We simply saved them, and Designer told MDW server to refresh its asset cache to reflect our changes next time we ran.

   - After submitting a request, view the corresponding process instance in Designer or MDWHub.
 Confirm that the "request" and "response"